hantingxie/gamesparks-docs-v2/MARKDOWN/API Documentation/Cloud Code API/Utilities/SparkDigest.md

 _returns_ string</p>

 Returns a HmacSHA256 Message Authentication Code (MAC) as hex string (lowercase) for the given key and value.

+## hmacSha256HexWithHexKey

+_signature_ hmacSha256HexWithHexKey(string hexKey, string valueToDigest)</p>

+_returns_ string</p>

+Returns a HmacSHA256 Message Authentication Code (MAC) using a hex encoded key and returns the value as a hex encoded string.

 ## hmacSha384Base64